 The CASE Compensation Survey assists institutions, hiring managers and individuals in benchmarking salaries and benefits in the advancement disciplines.

 CASE has undertaken a study of investments in advancement, asking questions on funding totals and spending on selected advancement functions.
 The study is based on a survey that will be open for data submission every other year.
-The FY2012 survey has closed and results will be available in 2015.
+The FY2012 survey has closed and results will be available in early 2016.

 The CFI forecasts the fundraising climate through a survey of senior fundraising professionals at universities, colleges and independent schools in the United States.
 CASE conducts the CFI twice a year—once at the end of the academic year (July 1–June 30) and once at the end of the calendar year (Jan.
 1–Dec.
 31).

-The CASE Member Magazine Readership Survey, sponsored by Qualtrics, is a web survey designed to help members evaluate how readers view their campus magazine and benchmark the results.
+The CASE Member Magazine Readership Survey is a web survey designed to help members evaluate how readers view their campus magazine and benchmark the results.

 This biennial survey covers the latest statistics and trends in capital campaigns.
 The results are analyzed and published in the CASE Campaign Report.